vercel/next.js/contributing.md

 Failed to load SWC binary, see more info here: https://nextjs.org/docs/messages/failed-loadin
 ```

-Try to add the above section to your package.json, then run again
+Try to add the below section to your `package.json`, then run again

 ```json
 "optionalDependencies": {